umputun/stash/README.md

 # Stash

 Lightweight key-value configuration service for centralized config management.
 Store application settings, feature flags, and shared configuration with a simple HTTP API and web UI.
-Good for microservices and containerized applications that need a straightforward way to manage configuration without complex infrastructure.
+A minimal alternative to Consul KV or etcd for microservices and containerized applications that need a straightforward way to manage configuration without complex infrastructure.
+Not a secrets vault - see [Security Note](#security-note).

 ## Features